ayRatul/rAdapt/README.md

 ### Initialization

 This needs to be done ONCE in the app, you can do it multiple times if you want but the effects are the same.
-It is HIGHLY advise to do it in the MaterialApp, or WidgetsApp `builder` function
+It is HIGHLY advised to do it in the MaterialApp, or WidgetsApp `builder` function

 ```
 return MaterialApp(